 Links Psychology is the combined effort of a fantastic team of enthusiastic, experienced and expert psychologists.
 Our team can help you overcome negative patterns, improve relationships and help achieve your life goals.

 Harvey Abbott BA (Hons) Psychology and HRM; MPsych (Counselling)

 Harvey has worked as a psychologist in a number of settings over the past fifteen years.
 He has developed an expertise in working with individuals, couples and families with often complex issues.
-His therapeutic work focuses on helping individuals manage life transitions, anxiety, depression, relationship conflict and addictions.
+His therapeutic work focuses on helping individuals manage life transitions, anxiety, depression and relationship conflict.
 He also has wide ranging experience in the areas of both vocational and psychological testing and providing medico-legal reports.

 He is qualified Critical Incident Stress Management Trainer following the accredited Mitchell model of early intervention, and has extensive experience in the provision of interventions for conflict resolution and group debriefings following workplace incidents.
 He is registered with AHPRA (Australian Health Practitioners Regulation Agency) and is a Member of the APS (Australian Psychological Society).

 Susan Ellis BSc Psych, MEd